-BioMolecular Products, Inc. is a Massachusetts corporation, founded in 1984 by Dr. David Yesair.
-BioMolecular Products, Inc. currently owns a portfolio of trademarks, five U.S. patents and 11 foreign patents surrounding the lipid-based technology Lym-X-Sorb®, winner of the 2004 Eurand Award.
+BioMolecular Products, Inc. is a Massachusetts corporation, founded in 1984 by Dr. David Yesair to research and develop the lipid-based technology Lym-X-Sorb®.

-Lym-X-Sorb®, abbreviated from Lymphatic Xenobiotic AbSorbability, winner of the 2004 Eurand award, is a novel edible lipid matrix that can improve the absorption of nutritional and pharmaceutical substances by enabling fats and medicines to be absorbed directly into the body from the intestines and into the lymphatic system.
+Lym-X-Sorb®, abbreviated from Lymphatic Xenobiotic AbSorbability is a novel edible lipid matrix that can improve the absorption of nutritional and pharmaceutical substances by enabling fats and medicines to be absorbed directly into the body from the intestines and into the lymphatic system.
 Many millions and numerous studies have been invested in developing this technology.
 The technology has completed numerous human clinical studies at the Hôpital Sainte Justine Pediatric Research Center, Children's Hospital of Philadelphia, Children's Hospital of Los Angeles, and NANT Consortium, as well as others.
-Lym-X-Sorb® can be formulated to be lamellar, hexagonal, or inverse hexagonal, and it can be powderized and mixed with nutrition drinks such as Slim Fast.
+Lym-X-Sorb® can be formulated to be lamellar, hexagonal, or inverse hexagonal, and formulated in various end products or mixed with liquids.

 Dr. David W. Yesair: